mhils/paper-template/README.md

 Text Width: \the\textwidth
 ```

-This prints the single column/double column widths for your documentclass, which then need to be hardcoded in each figure's preamble (see below).
+This prints the single column/double column widths for your documentclass, which then need to be hardcoded in `fig/standalonefigure.cls` (see below).

 #### `fig/figure.tex`